wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-dockerextension.md

 <properties
-   pageTitle="Learn about the Docker VM Extenstion on Azure | Azure" description="Learn how to use the Docker VM Extension to quickly and securely deploy a Docker environment in Azure" services="virtual-machines-linux" documentationCenter=""
+   pageTitle="Learn about the Docker VM Extension on Azure | Azure" description="Learn how to use the Docker VM Extension to quickly and securely deploy a Docker environment in Azure" services="virtual-machines-linux" documentationCenter=""